Based on 1 Reviews

 The Snowman Trek is one of the most popular adventure treks in Bhutan.
 Hike the Snowman trail in Bhutan among the exceptionally best hikes in the Himalayas.
 It is embraced by just a modest bunch of travelers each season and gets to Lunana, the most far-off locale of Bhutan.

 Route passes through the Lunana, Gasa District, Wangdue Phodrang District, Sephu Gewog, Trongsa District, and Bumthang District of 347km length.
-The trip gets ten high overlooks 4,500m that characterize the boundaries of Tibet and Bhutan.
+The trip gets ten high overlooks of 4,500m that characterize the boundaries of Tibet and Bhutan.
 Check a scenic view on Jomolhari and Jichu Drake, we follow trails through yak herder’s camps and disengaged cultivating settlements as we get ready for our trip to Lunana.

 In the midst of a consistent set of 7000m pinnacles, we find an area of minuscule Buddhist monasteries and separated towns that are separated from the remainder of Bhutan for a long time of the year.

 Besides that, the Snowman hike is one of the best hikes in the world but the cost to trek in Bhutan is USD $300/day.
 If money is no object, go for it.
 It’s a genuine example of the Himalayan journey, which we have worked on effectively for a long time.
 Go along with the Gokyo Treks & Expedition agency to achieve a unique experience!

 How much is the Snowman trek package Cost/price?

-The Snowman trek cost depends upon the months you travel to.
-The cost of the Snowman Trip Package with a Gokyo Treks Agency (local tour agency) ranges between US$ 6479 to US$ 11879.
-Generally, the trip price will vary according to the group size you are traveling to.
+The cost of the Snowman Trip Package with a Gokyo Treks Agency (local tour agency) ranges between US$ 12700 to US$ 15350.
+Generally, the trip package price will vary according to the group size you are traveling to and the mode of transportation service you choose.

 Price Per Person for 29 days for Bhutan Snowman trekking